YaoSheng-Yu/Rat-calls-audio-preprocessing-and-identification/README.md

 ## 2. Exploratory Data Analysis (EDA)

 Exploratory Data Analysis in this project begins with visualizing the spectrograms that are laden with various noises and artifacts.
-An initial assessment of accuracy is presented in tabular form, which establishes a benchmark for further processing and analysis.

 ![Initial Spectrogram with Noise](plots/raw.png)

 *Figure: A sample spectrogram of rat vocalizations with background noise and a constant noise line.*